joesan/ros_project_template/README.md

 ---
 There is nothing interesting in this project, other than the fact that it is just a bare bones template for ROS based projects.

+## Documentation

+This README.md is organized using the DocToc npm plugin.
+Do the following steps to run the DocToc plugin against your set of README.md files:

+- Install Node if you do not have it yet

+- Install DocToc npm install -g doctoc

+- CD into your project root folder and run doctoc .

 ## Pre-requisite

 The project requires ROS Noetic and catkin, and is developed on Ubuntu 20.04 LTS.